Skip to Content

-Since months ago, I have been squeezing a lot of brain juice for ideas to make this pumpkin basket.
-My mind goes through lots of designs and methods after researching and searching for inspiration.
-Finally, I settled with this method, the simplest among them.
+For months, I have been squeezing my brain juice for ideas on how to make this pumpkin basket.
+After researching and searching for inspiration, my mind went through many designs and methods.
+Finally, I settled on this method, the simplest among them.

-You can always convert this pumpkin basket into Jack-O-Lantern Basket by placing the black facial patches on the basket.
+You can always convert this pumpkin basket into a Jack-O-Lantern basket by placing the black facial patches on it.

 Happy Sewing!!!